clojurists-together/clojuriststogether.org/content/news/2024/Nov. Dec. 2023 Long Term Project Updates.md

 everything clean and maintainable, then train some other devs in the community on the codebase.

 Thanks for much for your help, Clojurists Together!
 Published 27 December 2023 <br>

 ---

-## Jeaye Wilkerson: Jank
+### Jeaye Wilkerson: Jank
-'ve been quiet for the past couple of months, finishing up this work on jank's module loading, class path handling, aliasing, and var referring.
+I've been quiet for the past couple of months, finishing up this work on jank's module loading, class path handling, aliasing, and var referring.
 Along the way, I ran into some very interesting bugs and we're in for a treat of technical detail in this holiday edition of jank development updates!
 A warm shout out to my [Github sponsors](https://github.com/sponsors/jeaye) and [Clojurists Together](https://www.clojuriststogether.org/) for sponsoring this work.

-## Module loading progress
+### Module loading progress
 Ok, first and foremost, where is jank now with regard to module loading?
 I'm very pleased to say that everything I wanted to tackle this quarter has been finished and even more on top of that.
 There's a PR up for the full changes